Seafile: History

 In 2009, Daniel Pan and other former students of Tsinghua University, Beijing embarked on a project aiming at building a peer-to-peer file sharing software.
 Seafile was the name chosen for their software project.
 The development team decided in 2010 to abandon this initial goal and refocussed on building a file syncing software with a more traditional client-server architecture – the architecture also used by Dropbox and other file hosting service providers.

 In 2012, Daniel Pan, Jonathan Xu and other key developers of the project established Seafile Ltd. with the objective to develop and distribute the file hosting software.

 At the beginning of 2015, the distribution company Seafile GmbH was founded by Silja and Alexander Jackson to promote Seafile in Germany.
 Seafile Ltd., which did not take an equity stake in Seafile GmbH, granted usage rights for the Seafile brand and provided funding in the form of an interest free loan to the new company.
 The partnership was abruptly terminated in July 2016 due to disagreements between the two companies over, among other things, product development and intellectual property rights.
 An amicable resolution to the dispute was reached in March 2017.
 The Mainz-based company datamate GmbH & Co.
 KG has since taken over distribution and support in Europe.

-Editions and versions
+Versions

-Seafile has two editions: a free community edition and a professional edition with additional features for enterprise environments.
+Seafile server software is developed in two parallel versions, following the open-core model: a FOSS "community" version and a proprietary "professional" version with paid-for features for enterprise environments.
 The community edition is released under the terms of the GNU General Public License v2.
-The professional edition is released under a proprietary license.

 Most Seafile installations – community as well as enterprise – are private cloud installations and service a clearly defined user group, i.e., the members of an organisation.
 There are also some public file hosting services based on Seafile.